kwaldenphd/web-scraping-python/README.md

 total_no_combined_medals
 ```

+118. Now we have working code that extracts each piece of data from a row in the table.

 # Sample For Loops

-Now, we have working code that will extract each piece of data as a variable.
+119. Now, we have working code that will extract each piece of data as a variable.
 We want to run these lines of code on each country in the table to get the data in each column.

-We can do this using a `for` loop that iterates through each row in the table.
+120. We can do this using a `for` loop that iterates through each row in the table.

-But before we throw iteration into the mix, we want to remove the first two items in `medal_test`, since they have the column header information and don't match the format/structure of the rest of the table.
+121. But before we throw iteration into the mix, we want to remove the first two items in `medal_test`, since they have the column header information and don't match the format/structure of the rest of the table.

-We can do this using `del` statements.
+122. We can do this using `del` statements.

 ```Python
 # remove first row